-Her Excellency the Honourable Dr Jeannette Young PSM, Governor of Queensland
+Her Excellency the Honourable Dr Jeannette Young AC PSM, Governor of Queensland

 Dr Jeannette Young and her husband, Professor Graeme Nimmo are proud to serve all Queenslanders.

 The Governor was born in Sydney in 1963, eldest daughter of Dr David Young and Mrs Lilly Young.
 After graduating from Medicine at Sydney University in 1986, she commenced her medical career at Westmead Hospital.
 During that time, she married, had a daughter, Rebecca, and transitioned to Medical Management, completing a Master of Business Administration at Macquarie University.